 Feathers & Lace on copper

 Feathers & Lace on copper.
-I use a range of grounds for etching; soft ground and hard ground for transferring flat objects and images directly onto the surface of the metal, and I also use aquatints, sugar-lifts and line-drawing.
+I use different grounds for etching, including soft and hard ground, for transferring flat objects and images onto metal.
+I also incorporate aquatint, sugar-lift, and line drawing techniques.

 Show less